mjl-p4/accelerated_io_tools/README.md

 {4,0,0} '5error_no_tab',null,'short',-1
 ```

 dcast ignores any whitespace preceding or following the numeric value.
-When converting to an unsigned type, a negative input is considered non-convertible and the supplied defaul is returned.
+When converting to an unsigned type, a negative input is considered non-convertible and the supplied default is returned.
 An input out of range is also considered non-convertible for integers (overflow will not happen).
 When converting to float or double, all ranges of values are supported but inf or -inf may be returned if the input exceeds machine limits.
 When converting to bool, values of 0,N,NO,F,FALSE or 1,Y,YES,T,TRUE (ignore case) are supported.
 Internally strtod, strtoll, strtoull are used - see those routines for details on locale sensitivity and what "whitespace" means.

 ## trim() removes specific characters from the beginning and end of a string:
 ```